NotAPenguin0/Andromeda/Asset Formats.md

 Currently, the following properties are always present:

 - `albedo`: path to the albedo texture.
 For more information on paths, see *(b) Relative paths*.

+Additionally, there are a number of optional properties to further refine a material and make a full PBR-compatible material.

+- `normal`: path to the normal map texture.
+- `metallic`: path to a metallic map texture.
+- `roughness`: path to a roughness map texture.
+- `occlusion`: path to an ambient occlusion map texture.

 ### b) Relative paths